Halochkin/GestureMixinGame/README.md

 one finger and the `pinchCallback/event` will not trigger.<br>
 If you can't increase the size of the element but you need to add a mixin gesture for it you can add a callback/event to the parent element.
+### Your item is too responsive.
+Quite often, when using gestures, you can activate the browser's built-in gestures (which are used to navigate the page, zoom in and out of scrolling and other browser control functions) at the same time as a call/event that will call for unnecessary changes to the field of view.
+####  Why this happens and how to fix it?
+This problem will occur every time the largest item size is larger than the device display size.<br>
+You can solve this problem in 3 ways
+#### 1. `Touch-action` CSS property
+The `touch-action` CSS property determines whether touch input MAY trigger default behavior supplied by user agent.
+This includes, but is not limited to, behaviors such as panning or zooming.
+The result of touching an element depends on the value of the touch-action property and the standard settings for touching the element and its ancestors.
+You can selectively disable the standard touch behavior, thus preventing sending if the behavior is not required.
+**`none`** The element of the prohibited standard of conduct at the touch.<br>
+If you don't want to allow the necessary standard behaviors on an element, such as:<br>
+**`pan-x`** Allowed panning with the fingers of the x-axis Can be combined with pan-y, pan up, pan down and zoom with your fingers.
+**`pan-y`** Allowed panning with your fingers for the y-axis Can be combined with pan-x, pan up, pan down and zoom with your fingers.
+**`pan-left`** You can only pan with your fingers if the action starts by panning to the left.
+That is, the user moves his finger to the right.
+After you start scrolling, you can change the direction to the opposite.
+**`pan-right`** You can only pan with your fingers if the action starts by panning to the right.
+That is, the user moves his finger to the left.
+After you start scrolling, you can change the direction to the opposite.
+**`pan-up`** You can only pan with your fingers if the action starts by panning up.
+That is, the user moves his finger down.
+After you start scrolling, you can change the direction to the opposite.
+**`pan-down`** You can only pan with your fingers if the action starts by panning down.
+That is, the user moves his finger up.
+After you start scrolling, you can change the direction to the opposite.
+**`pinch-zoom`** Allowed zoom with a few fingers.
+Can be combined with pan-x, pan-left, pan-right, pan-y, pan-up, pan-down.

 #### Example
 ```html
 <parent-element>